Revision 18-0; Effective September 4, 2018

 Individual Education Plan (IEP) — An individualized education program developed by the parents and educators for each child with a disability that is developed, reviewed and revised in a meeting in accordance with the Individuals with Disabilities Education Act.
 The IEP describes the goals the team sets for a child during the school year, as well as any special support needed to help achieve them.

-Individual Service Plan (ISP) — An individualized and person-centered plan in which a member enrolled in the STAR+PLUS HCBS program operated by the MCO, with assistance as needed, identifies and documents his or her preferences, strengths, and health and wellness needs in order to develop short-term objectives and action steps to ensure personal outcomes are achieved within the most integrated setting by using identified supports and services The ISP is supported by the results of the member's program-specific assessment and must meet the requirements of 42 CFR §441.301.
+Individual Service Plan (ISP) — An individualized and person-centered plan in which a member enrolled in the STAR+PLUS HCBS program operated by the MCO, with assistance as needed, identifies and documents his or her preferences, strengths, and health and wellness needs in order to develop short-term objectives and action steps to ensure personal outcomes are achieved within the most integrated setting by using identified supports and services.
+The ISP is supported by the results of the member's program-specific assessment and must meet the requirements of 42 CFR §441.301.

-Individual Service Plan (ISP) Service Tracking Tool — This tool is developed at least annually by the member, the MCO and family members to document necessary MDCP services determined by the member’s team and the budget associated with delivering the services.
+Individual Service Plan (ISP) Service Tracking Tool — This tool is developed at least annually by the member, MCO and family members to document necessary MDCP services determined by the member’s team and the budget associated with delivering the services.
 The total cost of the member’s budget provided on this tool must be below the determined cost limit.
 This is also known as Form 2604.

 Institutional Care — Long-term nursing care, treatment or services received in a Medicaid-certified long-term care facility.

-Instrumental Activities of Daily Living (IADLs) — Activities related to independent living and include preparing meals, managing money, shopping for groceries or personal items, performing light or heavy housework, doing laundry, and using a telephone.
+Instrumental Activities of Daily Living (IADLs) — Activities related to independent living and include preparing meals, managing money, shopping for groceries or personal items, performing light or heavy housework, doing laundry and using a telephone.

-Intellectual and Developmental Disability (IDD) — A disability with onset during the developmental period that includes limitations in both intellectual and adaptive functioning, which covers many everyday conceptual, social, and practical skills.
+Intellectual and Developmental Disability (IDD) — A disability with onset during the developmental period that includes limitations in both intellectual and adaptive functioning, which covers many everyday conceptual, social and practical skills.
 IDD can begin at any time, up to age 22.
 It usually lasts throughout a person's lifetime.

-Legally Authorized Representative (LAR) — A person authorized by law to act on behalf of an member, including a parent of a minor, guardian of a minor, managing conservator of a minor or the guardian of an adult, as defined by state or federal law, including Texas Occupations Code §151.002(6), Texas Health and Safety Code §166.164, and Texas Estates Code §752.
+Legally Authorized Representative (LAR) — A person authorized by law to act on behalf of a member, including a parent of a minor, guardian of a minor, managing conservator of a minor or the guardian of an adult, as defined by state or federal law, including Texas Occupations Code §151.002(6), Texas Health and Safety Code §166.164, and Texas Estates Code §752.